DFE-Digital/teacher-success/app/views/content/resources-while-training/lesson-planning-as-a-trainee-teacher.md

 **You should check with your school and training provider what their requirements are.**

+<%= render Cards::QuoteComponent.new(
+    text: "“A quote I remember is 'it never gets easier, you just get better.'”",
+    attribution: "PE trainee from 2024/25",
+    classes: "govuk-!-margin-bottom-5"
+) %>

 ## Use the national curriculum
 All lesson planning should consider the national curriculum.
 The national curriculum sets out the programmes of study and attainment targets for all subjects at all 4 key stages.